-The various art installations and performances that have resulted from this project demonstrate how people view everyday rumblings and vibrations of the ground beneath our feet, but also give insights into how we view the more catastrophic nature of large earthquakes.
+The various art installations and performances that have resulted from this project demonstrate how people view everyday rumblings and vibrations of the ground beneath our feet, but they also give insights into how we view the more catastrophic nature of large earthquakes.
 Audience members were asked for feedback after the All Terrain Training (ATT) and Earth Din performances.
-We also gathered observations from people who experienced ground noise recorded by a geophone and amplified through a subwoofer (the Ground Sound and You Are Here projects - see shirleypegna.com), as also demonstrated during our one-day public workshop.
+We also gathered observations from people who experienced ground noise recorded by a geophone and amplified through a subwoofer (the Ground Sound and You Are Here projects - see http://shirleypegna.com, last access: 4 August 2020), as also demonstrated during our 1 d public workshop.